Last Updated on December 27, 2022 by ThoughtsStained

-It had characters I wanted to root for, yet kept me on my toes, because they are complex and they like to test my loyalties.
+- It had characters I wanted to root for, yet kept me on my toes, because they are complex and they like to test my loyalties.
 It had worldbuilding that is so in-depth and intricate, you go through your every day real life and think about an event that happened in the book and mistake it as a memory of something that happened in real life; it’s just that bloody vivid.
-It has a plot that twists like no one’s business, with Brandon Sanderson level planning, I have to believe (because there was no way that McClellan didn’t plan for this book since before writing A Promise of Blood.
-Just no bloody way).
+It has a plot that twists like no one’s business.

 I set the book down, finished, and experience a whirlwind of emotions.
-I’m desperate to find out what happens next.
-I’m sad because I’ve sent the last three months reading nothing but McClellan and now I have to wait until next June before I get to find out how this story ends (and my other favorite couple has just been reintroduced!!).
+Absolutely desperate to find out what happens next.
+But also sad because I’ve sent the last three months reading nothing but McClellan.
+And now I have to wait until next June before I get to find out how this story ends.
+(Plus, my other favorite couple has just been reintroduced!!)